mk-fg/git-nerps/README.rst

 * Command to show if stuff is/was/will-be encrypted.

-* Address errors from e.g. git-show for commits in different-key branches, maybe just make these look nicer.
+* Address errors from e.g. git-show for commits in different-key branches, or maybe just make these look nicer.